JoC00/Mail/Home.md

   Solutions to common problems when working with HTML Email.

 * [Resources](https://github.com/InterNations/antwort/wiki/Resources)
-  A genereal list of tools and services to help you develop HTML Emails.
+  A general list of tools and services to help you develop HTML Emails.